 As you keep yourself warm, you should always consider having your pet, the dog, remain warm as well.
 For some of us, getting the dog inside our houses is a no-no. Well, that is your choice; however, you would be wrong if you leave all the fur on the dog’s body to do all the warming.

 You should also work towards warming the doghouse so that he or she will feel comfortable and remain in there, even during severe winter storms.
-How do you keep the dog shelter warm?
+How to keep the doghouse warm in winter?
 It is easy.
 Here are the tips that you could use.

 Do not think that using the heater that you use in your home would do the dog a great favor.
 Those devices help to warm massive space, and that is why they are only fit for the house.
 If you take it to the dog shelter, you are sure that the heat will spread to the room within a few seconds.